 8. Cover with chopped surimi.

-9. Add another layer of sushi rice.
+9. Add the rest of the rice.

 10. Cover with a nori sheet (= repeat Step 6).